 The course offerings focus on the theory and practice of international human rights law.
 Lectures and classes are scheduled in the morning and afternoons.
 The introductory morning course in the Fundamentals of International Human Rights Law provides participants with an in-depth understanding of relevant laws, legal principles, obligations and enforcement machinery.
 Students that have already studied international human rights law or can demonstrate significant professional experience in the field may opt to take the advanced morning seminar in Human Rights Advocacy.
 The afternoon electives allow more in-depth study of a particular specialized area of international human rights law.
-In addition, the program includes a human rights film series, a careers panel and a lecture series by some of the leading authorities and actors in the field of international human rights law.
+In addition, the program includes a careers panel and a lecture series by some of the leading authorities and actors in the field of international human rights law.

 The morning session is comprised of a plenary lecture, followed by a small seminar discussion group.
 Participants may choose one of the following morning seminar options:

 - The Fundamentals of International Human Rights Law

 - Human Rights Advocacy and Dissemination*

 *Subject to the approval of the Course Directors as this is an advanced course

 The afternoon sessions are taught in small discussion groups of usually no more than 18 students.
 Participants may choose one of the five following electives:

 - Gender, Sexuality and International Human Rights Law

 - International Human Rights and Refugee Law